firestar4204/houndos/README.md

 Using cfenollosa/os-tutorial for some source code.

+Sorry in advance for the way I use git.

 ## Building ##
 You will need `nasm`, `i686-elf-gcc`, and `i686-elf-ld`.
 If you want to debug, you will also need `i386-elf-gdb`.
 (Easly availble via Homebrew on Mac)